Music in Nazi Germany: Radio and popular music

 Goebbels famously stated that the radio is an instrumental tool for the nation-state to influence the masses.
 In "Radio as the Eighth Great Power" Goebbels stresses the importance of the radio as an intermediary between the government and the nation.
 He blamed the profit-driven radio industry for diluting the political potential of this medium.
 The corporate entities focused more on profit than political enlightenment, motivating Goebbels to institute strict Nazi control of the industry.

 The Office of Radio Technology released the Volksempfänger, "the people’s receiver", in August 1933.
 The low price of 76 German Reichsmarks, roughly two weeks pay, enabled the broad masses to become radio consumers.
 The units were, however, not of good quality and they broke down often.
 With spare parts difficult to come by, a thriving black market sprang up for them.

 Under the Chamber of Culture the Party Propaganda Department, or Reichspropagandaleitung, was responsible for radio regulation.
 The radio division was split into three offices: Cultural Radio and Radio Organization, Radio Technology, and Radio Propaganda.
 The Office of Radio propaganda censored music and programming, adhering to the strict authority seen in the concert hall regulation.

 Goebbels understood that while the radio was an effective mechanism to disseminate propaganda, radio programming could not be dominated by propaganda because the listener would get bored and tune out.
-Even as early as May 1934 we was turning down requests from high Nazi officials for airtime, and he insisted to radio station managements that a mixture of interesting and imaginative content, including music – and not primarily martial music.
+Even as early as May 1934, he was turning down requests from high Nazi officials for airtime, and he insisted to radio station managements that a mixture of interesting and imaginative content, including music – and not primarily martial music.
 "The first law," he wrote to them in March 1933, "is don't be boring!"
 In spite of this admonition, at first speeches by Hitler and other propaganda dominated the radio airways.
 For the Mayday celebrations in 1934, 17 hours of speeches, songs, and marches were broadcast.

 Over time, between 1932 and 1939 the amount of time given over to music gradually increased to 33%, and a full 87.5% of that was popular music.
 By 1944, the radio network broadcast 190 hours of content, of which 71 hours was popular music and 24 was classical music.
 Because it was wartime, some listeners objected to the broadcasting of popular music, especially those in rural areas, who objected to crooners and dance music.
 But these programs were popular with German troops and those in the Labour Service, and the morale value of the music won out.